Ryan734/distsys/ReadMe.md

 ## Monitoring Server Activity

-Watch the server terminals for activity:
+Pay attention to the server terminals for activity:

 - **Bank Server** will show payment processing
-- **Supplier Server** will show reorder requests when stock is low
+- **Supplier Server** will show reorder requests when the stock is low
 - **Supermarket Server** will show various operations

 ## Stopping the System

-To properly shut down:
+To properly shut down down the system:

 1. Exit the client (option 7)
 2. Press `Ctrl+C` in each server terminal